MicrosoftDocs/well-architected/well-architected/security/networking.md

 - **East-west**.
 Traffic that flows within a workload network is east-west traffic.
 This type of traffic results when components in your workload communicate with each other.
 An example is traffic between the tiers of an n-tier application.
 In microservices, service-to-service communication is east-west traffic.

   To provide defense in depth, maintain end-to-end control of security affordances that are included in each hop or that you use when packets cross internal segments.
-Different risk levels require different risk remediations.
+Different risk levels require different risk remediation methods.

   :::image type="content" source="images/networking/network-defense-depth-private-cloud.png" alt-text="Diagram that shows network defense in depth for a private cloud." border="false" lightbox="images/networking/network-defense-depth-private-cloud.png":::

-  If you compare this image to the public cloud image, you can see that the public IP is shifted significantly away from the workload in this image.
-There are now added layers.
-DNS has shifted right and there's a transition from public IP space to private IP space at this layer.
+  The preceding diagram illustrates network defense in depth in the private cloud.
+In that diagram, the border between the public and private IP address spaces is significantly farther from the workload than in the public cloud diagram.
+The border with the public IP space is shifted to the right.
+Multiple layers separate the Azure deployments from the public IP space.

 > [!NOTE]
 > Identity is always the primary perimeter.
 Access management must be applied to networking flows.
 Use managed identities when using Azure role-base access controls between the components of the network.